99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 We can integrate it with API Gateway and ALB (offload the auth. to the load balancer) we can use 2 ways to auth:
 With Cognito user pools, or OIDC auth.

-Cognito Identity pools (federated identities): AWS credentials to users to access AWS resources directly, temporary credentials by logging in with public providers (amazon, google, apple, Facebook), or users in an Amazon Cognito pool.
+Cognito Identity pools (federated identities): are for AUTHORIZATUION (access control) AWS credentials to users to access AWS resources directly, temporary credentials by logging in with public providers (amazon, google, apple, Facebook), or users in an Amazon Cognito pool.

 WE CAN ALSO ALLOW FOR UNAUTHENTICATEDS GUEST ACCESS With Amazon Cognito with unauthenticated access enabled.